 According to a report from the National Association of Realtors, in more than four of five families, pets and real estate often mix.
 NAR surveyed its member and discovered that two-thirds of families selling homes say the pets have at least a moderate effect on their decision-making.
 A full 99 percent – darn near all – consider pets a part of the family, and a full third of buyers refuse to make offers on houses that aren’t good for the pet.

 Twelve percent of respondents reported moving to accommodate a pet, and another 19 percent said they would.

 The pets and real estate story is similar when it comes to home projects.
 More than half said they had remodeled something with the pet in mind, the most frequent of which was adding fencing to keep Fido in the yard and safe.
 After that is was putting in a doggie door or laminate flooring.

 Of those who undertook projects, 23 percent built a fence around their yard, 12 percent added a dog door and 10 percent installed laminate flooring.

 Most of the families surveyed – 83 percent – had dogs, while 43 percent had cats.
 Some 9 percent had a bird, reptile or small mammal and 8 percent had fish.

 Free consumer’s guide on buying a new Las Vegas home

-Want a FREE advance copy of Hal DeKeyser’s upcoming book on how to buy a new home in Las Vegas?
+Want a FREE copy of Hal DeKeyser’s book on how to buy a new home in Las Vegas?
 It walks buyers through all the steps in the process, from figuring out what kind of home you want to finding financing, shopping the models, monitoring construction to what you do in the first year.
 It’s a helpful guide even for those who have done this before.
-To get one, simply email Hal.DeKeyser@gmail.com with “I want the book” in the subject line.
+To get one, simply email Hal.DeKeyser@gmail.com with “I want the new homes book” in the subject line.
 (No obligation.)